 Field Museum shows off 3,000-year-old sword once believed to be a replica

-The sword will be displayed at the entrance to the upcoming exhibit, “First Kings of Europe,” which will transport visitors back 5,000 years.
+The sword will be displayed at the entrance to the upcoming exhibition “First Kings of Europe,” which aims to transport visitors back 5,000 years.

 The story typically goes something like this: A priceless object on display for decades at the museum has now been revealed to be a fake.

-In the case of a 3-foot-long weapon in storage at the Field Museum since the 1920s, what was believed to be a replica has turned out to be a 3,000-year-old bronze sword.
+In the case of a three-foot-long weapon in storage at the Field Museum since the 1920s, what was believed to be a replica has turned out to be a 3,000-year-old bronze sword.

 The bronze sword was found at the bottom of the Danube River in about 1920.